aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

 Example.
 The party enters a subhex containing a goblin village with 32 inhabitants.
 Goblins, according to OSRIC, will be found in their lair 40% of the time.
 The Referee rolls 1d100 and gets an 80; the goblins are not in their lair.
-However, goblins are intelligent, so she further rolls 1d8, and gets a 4.
+However, goblins are intelligent, s- she further rolls 1d8, and gets a 4.
 40% of the goblins (13) are still in the village.